Explains what antidepressants are, how they work, possible side effects and information about withdrawal.

 This is a rare but serious condition, which can be fatal.
 It can happen with any antidepressant, but is more likely with an SSRI.
 This is especially if you take an SSRI alongside certain other drugs, such as another antidepressant or lithium.

 These are some of the more common symptoms of serotonin syndrome.
 If you experience these symptoms, you should seek immediate advice from your GP or a specialist involved in your care.
-Or you can contact NHS 111 in England or NHS 111 or NHS Direct (0845 46 47) in Wales for urgent medical advice:
+Or you can contact NHS 111 England or NHS 111 Wales in Wales:

 The NHS has a page on the side effects of antidepressants, which includes information on serotonin syndrome and what to do if you experience symptoms.